 Saturday December 9, 2017 at 8 pm, at Christ the King Church, Old Lyme, CT

-Con Brio Choral Society, Con Brio Festival Orchestra (35 piece), conducted by Dr, Stephen Bruce
+Con Brio Choral Society, Con Brio Festival Orchestra, Danielle Munsell Howard, soprano, conducted by Dr. Stephen Bruce

 Magnificat John Rutter